4cc3ssX/4Scapper/README.md

  -> `Give custom payload path or use default payload.`
  -> `Give regex or search string that ur payload will output enter if use default.`
  -> `Give target only single support for scanning replace !! where ur payload will gonna replace.`
- If METHOD is post your post data would be needed for request to server so write in json format.
+ If METHOD is POST your post data would be needed for request to server so write in json format.
 Example :
  ```html
  <form action="#" method="get">
   <input type="hidden" name="token" value="1234"/>